 Jim’s on-air duties still include the consumer beat where he and his team continue to resolve thousands of consumer-related complaints from viewers in the Delaware Valley.
 Their work has earned accolades from numerous organizations from the Better Business Bureau to the Associated Press.

-A native of Staten Island, New York, Donovan began his career as a news department intern at WWOR-TV in Secaucus, New Jersey.
-Over a period of six years he worked in a variety of roles there including that of news writer and Emmy-nominated field producer, while, at the same time, working in the aviation industry.
+Donovan began his career as a news department intern at WWOR-TV in Secaucus, New Jersey.
+Over a period of six years he worked in a variety of roles at WWOR including that of news writer and Emmy-nominated field producer.
+He did this while also employed in the aviation industry.

 While in college in the mid 1980s, Donovan was hired by People Express Airlines.
-He continued to work for People Express and later with Continental Airlines, as a domestic and international flight attendant.
-When he wasn’t working in the WWOR newsroom, he could most likely be found on a plane traveling to destinations from London to Tahiti.
+He continued to work for People Express and later with Continental Airlines after an airline merger, as a domestic and international flight attendant.
+When he wasn’t working in the WWOR newsroom, he most likely could be found on a plane traveling to diverse destinations from London to Tahiti.

 In 1993, Donovan decided to clip his airline wings and concentrate on his broadcasting career full-time.
 He joined WNBC-TV, the NBC flagship station in New York City, as a research coordinator.
 It was there that he put his aviation experience to good use and earned his first Emmy Award for an investigative report on plane crash survival.

 In 1994, Donovan made the jump to network programming and joined NBC’s cable business network, CNBC, as an investigative producer and consumer reporter for “Steals & Deals,” a nightly consumer news program.
 At CNBC Donovan developed his passion for consumer advocacy and his work there earned him a National Cable Ace nomination and allowed him to contribute reports for NBC’s Today Show.